aldreth/lammas-records/recordings/choral/in-tune-with-heaven.md

 ---
-new_slug: in-tune-with-heaven
+slug: in-tune-with-heaven
 title: In Tune with Heaven
 serialNumber: LAMM169
 coverImage: "../../src/images/recordings/in-tune-with-heaven.jpg"
 performer: The Girls and Men of Norwich Cathedral Choir
 directors:
-- 'Director: Julian Thomas'
+  - "Director: Julian Thomas"
-- 'Organ: Thomas Leech'
+  - "Organ: Thomas Leech"
 contentHtml: |-
   <h1>In Tune with Heaven</h1>
   <p>Charles Hubert Hastings Parry (1848-1918) and Charles Villiers Stanford (1852-1924) rose above the insular mediocrity of the British musical establishment of the time, exemplified in cathedrals throughout the country.
 Their prodigious musical abilities, together with wide-ranging intellect, energetic personality and a cosmopolitan outlook fostered by study abroad, allowed them to escape from the shadows of Mendelssohn and Spohr and lay the foundations of British musical renaissance.</p>